-The programme starts in October 2017.
-There is no tuition fee.
+The programme starts in October.
+There are no tuition fees.
 There are multiple scholarships and opportunities for students to become employed as part-time research assistants.
-Please check our website for admission deadlines and requirements: www.palaeobiology.de
+Please check our website for admission deadlines and requirements: http://www.paleobiology.de/

 The MSc in Taxonomy and Biodiversity is run jointly by Imperial College London and the Natural History Museum, London (NHM).
 The course was first introduced in 1996.
 Together with the associated MRes Biosystematics (since 2002), we have trained nearly 500 students.
 The course has been thoroughly updated after two recent external reviews.
 The MSc is taught jointly by researchers from Imperial and NHM.
 At Imperial, lecturers come from the Ecology and Evolution section at Silwood Park.
 They mainly contribute to teaching of quantitative skills for ecology, biodiversity and genomics.
 At the NHM, two large research departments in Life Sciences and Earth Sciences contribute to teaching in taxonomy, biodiversity, collection science and palaeobiology.